llmos-ai/llmos.ai/docs/installation/index.md

 ```
 :::

+For more advanced configurations, you can check out the [LLMOS Configurations](/docs/installation/configurations) page.

 ### Join a Cluster

 To add more nodes to the cluster, you can assign them the **server** role to increase the number of management nodes or the **agent** role to add more worker nodes.